harrisonturton/buildbox/README.md

 # `buildbox`

-> While this is a fully-functional remote execution server, it's still firmly
-> in development.
-It is ready for personal, non-production use only.

 Buildbox is a simple implementation of the Bazel [Remote Execution](https://bazel.build/remote/rbe) protocol.
 It consists of a single executable that bundles a server and commandline client.